Read our Q&A to get up to speed on this commonly misunderstood condition

 We now have a new model, which will affect how we process further incoming information.
 For example, a bright light might be interpreted as the presence of Jesus, or a red coat that looks too red on someone else might be interpreted as an expression of anger by the wearer.
 This is driven by changes in neurotransmitter levels and sometimes changes in brain structure.

 Salience – the feeling of importance – is caused by increased levels of dopamine and reduced levels of glutamate, which ‘turn up the gas’.
-And changes or lesions in the cortex (the front part of the brain responsible for our understanding of the world and ourselves) lead to a ‘faulty’ or fragile model of the world.
+And changes or lesions in the frontal lobe (the part of the brain responsible for our understanding of the world and ourselves) lead to a ‘faulty’ or fragile model of the world.
 So increased ‘noise’ is dealt with by an impaired problem-solving system.

 How is it treated?